Posted 10.25.2022 by Meghan Crawford

 To facilitate this process, you’ll need to notify them whenever there’s a new post.
 Speaking of which…

-Using this native LinkedIn feature the next time you post will send a notification to all employees who’ve connected their accounts the next time they log in (see step 1: connect your profile).
-Or you can keep dropping the link to your latest LinkedIn poll in Slack and tagging the whole channel and they can keep ignoring you.
+Leveraging this native LinkedIn feature each time you post will send a notification to all employees who’ve connected their accounts to your LinkedIn company page.

 Example of original content created by key employees